MichaIng/DietPi-Docs/docs/software/remote_desktop.md

     SOFTWARE_VNCSERVER_SHARE_DESKTOP=1
     ```

-    A running desktop is required for this mode, therefore enable deskop autostart via `dietpi-autostart 2`, or assure that a local desktop session is active before starting TigerVNC manually.
+    A running desktop is required for this mode, therefore enable desktop autostart via `dietpi-autostart 2`, or assure that a local desktop session is active before starting TigerVNC manually.

     #### Resolution settings